jhessym/UWeather-App/README.md

 # UWeather-App

-This project was made with expo
+This project was made with expo for Android and iOS devices.

 You have to do the setup on the development environment: https://reactnative.dev/docs/environment-setup